- Obsessive-compulsive personality disorder (OCPD) is a personality disorder that’s characterized by extreme perfectionism, order, and neatness.

-A person with OCPD has no idea that his or her thought processes are problematic.
-The person believes that his or her way of thinking and doing things is the only “correct” way, and that everyone else is “wrong.”
+People with OCPD have no idea that there’s anything wrong with the way they think or behave.
+They believe that their way of thinking and doing things is the only correct way and that everyone else is wrong.

 - perfectionism to the point that it impairs the ability to finish tasks

 - excessive devotion to work at the expense of family or social relationships